HTML to PDF for .NET. Chromium precision or WebKit efficiency.

 • Identical fluent API — a drop-in code swap

-• Self-provisioning Linux bundle — no Docker, no apt
+• Self-provisioning on managed Linux (App Service / Functions) — no apt, no system setup

 • The modern replacement for wkhtmltopdf